jackyzha0/DroneNet/README.md

 | Totals | N/A | 560.84g | $298.91 |

 ## Drone Stats
-Battery: 1300mAh at 45C.
-Max recommended current draw = Capacity (Ah) * C Rating = 1.3*45 = 58.5A<br/>
+__Battery:__ 1300mAh at 45C.
+Max recommended current draw = Capacity (Ah) * C Rating = 1.3*45 = ___58.5A___<br/>
-Thrust Required: Because the drone is not intended for racing, a thrust to weight ratio of 4:1 works well.
-A total thrust of 2.2433kg is required, meaning 560g of thrust per motor.<br/>
+__Thrust Required:__ Because the drone is not intended for racing, a thrust to weight ratio of ___4:1___ works well.
+A total thrust of ___2.2433kg___ is required, meaning ___560g___ of thrust per motor.<br/>
-Current: Looking at the thrust table below, we can see that 13A @ 16.8V on a RS2205-2300KV with GF5045BN Propellers nets us almost exactly 560g of thrust.
-Multiplying the current for each motor, we end up with a maximum total current of 52A, well below the 58.5 theoretical maximum of the LiPo battery used.<br/>
+__Current:__ Looking at the thrust table below, we can see that 13A @ 16.8V on a RS2205-2300KV with GF5045BN Propellers nets us almost exactly 560g of thrust.
+Multiplying the current for each motor, we end up with a maximum total current of __52A__, well below the 58.5 theoretical maximum of the LiPo battery used.<br/>
+__Flight Time:__ We can find the current for which all motors provide enough thrust to keep the drone in the air (560g total or 140g each).
+Looking at the thrust table, we can see that a little less than 3A nets us around 140g of thrust.
+Assuming only 80% of capacity is effective, we 1.04mAh available.
+Multiplying by h/60min and dividing by the current draw 3A, we get a theoretical flight time of 20.8 minutes.

 ## Thrust Table for RS2205-2300KV @ 16.8V with GF5045BN
 | Current (A) | Thrust (g) | Efficiency (g/W) | Speed (RPM) |